majchrzakada/academic-projects/README.md

 ### q-voter

 Q-voter model on the ring.
-Folder contains: <em>qvoter.jl</em> file (Julia language implementation of the model, writing simulation results to .txt files), <em>qplots</em> file, where I create plots from existing .txt files, and <em>results.pdf</em> with created plots and their short analysis (in English).
+Folder contains: <em>qvoter.jl</em> file (Julia language implementation of the model, results of the simulation are written to .txt files), <em>qplots</em> file, where I create plots from existing .txt files, and <em>results.pdf</em> with created plots and their short analysis (in English).